DavidDragonsage/FooocusPlus/fooocusplus_log.md

   * removed the Gradio footer as it was conveying no useful information
 * Tech Note: "special" enhanced.toolbox CSS moved to standard style.css file
 * Release Date: December 23rd, 2025<br/>
+* Hotfix5: In the Editor, added "Remove Transparency"
+  * introduced bug fixes for mislabelling of the "Generate" button
-* Hotfix4: In the Editor, added ""Erase Image" to create transparencies
+* Hotfix4: In the Editor, added "Erase Image" to create transparencies
   * "Percent Transparency" now preserves the underlying image when 100%
   * corrected a formatting error in Transparency created by Hotfix3
 * Hotfix3: Added "Clear Favorites" to the Favorite Preset Control accordion